- What Causes Stillbirth?

 2. Express Your Fears

-It is absolutely fine to be afraid when trying for another pregnancy after a stillbirth, but what is not okay is, not talking about them.
+It is absolutely fine to be afraid when trying for another pregnancy after stillbirth, but what is not okay is, not talking about it.
 Make sure you talk about your fears to your partner, family, or friends.
 You can also speak to a gynaecologist if something troubles you.
-Express your concerns, she may help.

 3. Prepare to Have Awkward Conversations